Italian scientists have discovered Russian roots in Leonardo da Vinci: he was the son of a slave from Russia

 You may be interested in: top New York news, stories of our immigrants, and helpful tips about life in the Big Apple - read it all on ForumDaily New Y.

-“Carlo Vecce is an excellent scientist,” Kemp said. - His "fictional" story shows a slave mother...
-I still prefer our "country" mother, which is more suitable.
-But this unremarkable history of ours does not fit the popular need of today for the obsession with slavery.”
+“Carlo Vecce is a wonderful scientist,” Kemp said. —His “fictional” story features a slave mother...
+I still prefer our “rural” mother, which is more suitable.
+But this unremarkable history of ours does not correspond to the popular need of today for an obsession with slavery.”

 Read also on ForumDaily: